What is a trade mark examination report?

 Other objections

-While section 41 and section 44 objections are the most common, there are other grounds on which an examiner can object to your application.
+While section 41 and section 44 objections are the most common, there are other grounds on which an examiner can object.
 These can include objections based on the mark being likely to deceive or cause confusion, or the mark containing certain prohibited signs or symbols.

-For a full breakdown of the different types of objections, see our guide on what types of objections IP Australia can raise.
+For a full breakdown of every type of objection, see our guide on what types of objections IP Australia can raise.

 What are the deadlines for responding?